AbdullahiAbdulganiyu/Guess-Game/README.md

 Once you guess the random number correctly,  the random number is diplayed for you to see.
 Anytime you guess wrongly you get 1 deducted from your current score.
-Your current score would be the highest you've scored throughout the game
+Your current score would be the highest you've scored throughout the game To start again and reset all the previous entry you can click on the Again button.
+The again button.....